By Marina Lopes

 Special to DNAinfo

-Police are currently searching for Robert Cartagena, 20, and Tyshawn Brockington, 21, who allegedly shot Murphy, 18, three times in the chest, hip and arm on the fourth floor of her building just after 4 a.m.
-Sunday morning.
+Police are searching for Robert Cartagena, 20, and Tyshawn Brockington, 21, who allegedly shot Murphy three times in the chest, hip and leg while she tried to outrun them.

 “All she wanted to do was play basketball and get her family out of the projects,” said Chantel Phinaz, 19, a friend of Murphy’s from Harlem.